RuofanChen/Olympic-Data-Visualization/README.md

 * Year (quantitative): The year the medal was awarded
 * City (qualitative): The host city of the Olympic Games
 * Sports (qualitative): In which sport the medal was awarded
-* Subject (qualitative): In which discipline the medal was awarded
+* Discipline (qualitative): In which discipline the medal was awarded
 * Athlete (qualitative): The name of the athlete
 * Gender (qualitative): The gender of the athlete
 * Event (qualitative): In which event the medal was won